Good Looking People Bias

 A Practical Application for Good Looking People Bias

 Where do I sign, gorgeous?This is simple.
 Use aesthetically pleasing people as your company's frontmen (or women).
-Actually, it's not quite that simple, because there might be another factor at play: jealousy of someone's good looks.
+Actually, it's not quite that simple, because there might be another factor at play: envy of someone's good looks.
 This can affect your frontman in two ways:

 (1) Some people are threatened by good-looking people encroaching on their "territory" (e.g., a self-obsessed or predatory boss), and they might find reasons not to invite him back.